ydong6/assignment-3/README.md

 spider,8,0,0
 ```

-**Note**: I am working under the assumption that spiders do not have toes.
+**Note**: I am working under the assumption that dogs do have fingers but spiders do not have fingers or toes.

 ### Tasks